Rodolopho/Aliascss/README.md

+#This project is modified and change to acss :Don use it use "acss" instead which is upgraded version
 #AliasCSS
 #####AliasCss is  css processor that opens a new way of styling to your webpages.
 Technically  it's a library of  css + javascript that makes your coding \(styling\) easier, faster and experimentable with very ease.
 ####*ACSS brings forth a diffrent kind of CSS styling approach.*